jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT2 Knowledge Based Assessment/assessment.md

 #### Question 19: Industry-Recognised Machine Learning Principles and Techniques (501.KE2 & 501.KE3)

 *Identify and explain several industry-recognised principles and techniques in machine learning.
 Discuss how these are applied in practice to improve the automation of work tasks and enhance organisational productivity.
 Provide real-world examples to illustrate the application of these principles and techniques.*

 *Your answer here.*

+---

+#### Question 20: Advantages and Disadvantages of AI, ML, and DL (401.KE3)
+*Describe the key advantages and disadvantages of implementing AI, ML, and DL technologies in organizations.
+Provide examples to illustrate how these technologies can both positively and negatively impact business operations.*

+*Your answer here.*